-- Emblica myrobalan Other English names
+Other English names - Emblica myrobalan

-- There are lots of names for Indian gooseberry.
+Other Names - There are lots of names for Indian gooseberry.
 They are Aamalaki, neli, emblic, Amla, Aovla, Emblica, Emblica officinalis, Mirobalano, Myrobalan, Mirobalanus embilica, Myrobalan emblic.
-Other Names

-- The Indian gooseberry plant is native to India.
-Origin
+Origin - The Indian gooseberry plant is native to India.

-- Appearance Indian gooseberry fruits are of small size and light green in color.
+Appearance - Indian gooseberry fruits are of small size and light green in color.
 They have 6 vertical grooves on them.
 The taste of the fruit can be described as strong, harsh, and rough.
 This fruit is round shaped with vertical stripes and has a hard seed inside.

 Indian gooseberry is one of the ayurvedic medicines for thousands of years.
 It is an excellent herbal medicine for the treatment of conjunctivitis.
 It protects us from

 - This fruit fights and prevents from skin diseases and infection.

 - It purifies the blood and helps for the growth of new tissues.